MRamadhanKesaPI/The-Impact-of-Macroeconomic-Factors-on-IHSG/README.md

 # The Impact of Macroeconomic Factors on IHSG: A Regression Analysis

+**Welcome to my personal project repository!**

 ## Introduction
-Welcome to my personal project repository!

-This project analyzes the relationship between *Exchange Rate and Inflation Rate* with *The Jakarta Composite Index (IHSG)* using regression techniques.
+This project analyzes the relationship between *Exchange Rate and Inflation Rate* with *The Jakarta Composite Index* (IHSG) using regression techniques.
 By examining macroeconomic factors, this study provides valuable insights for investors and policymakers looking to understand IHSG trends.

 ## Key Findings
-- *Exchange Rate significantly boosts* IHSG performance.
+- Exchange Rate significantly boosts IHSG performance.
-- *Inflation Rate has a negative effect*, but its impact is relatively smaller.
+- Inflation Rate has a negative effect, but its impact is relatively smaller.
-- The model successfully explains *74.7% of IHSG’s movement* with strong statistical significance.
+- The model successfully explains 74.7% of IHSG’s movement with strong statistical significance.

 ## Policy Recommendations
 -  **Support Trade Growth** – The government should encourage exports and maintain balanced trade to boost IHSG.